AdobeDocs/advertising.en/help/dsp/audiences/sources/source-about.md

 ## [!DNL Tealium]

 You can share your organization's first-party data from the [!DNL Tealium] customer data platform using [!DNL Amazon Web Services].
 You can then target your DSP placements to the segments using [!DNL RampIDs].
-See "[Workflow for Using the DSP Integration with [!DNL Tealium]](/help/dsp/audiences/sources/source-tealium.md)."
+For more information, see "[Workflow for Using the DSP Integration with [!DNL Tealium]](/help/dsp/audiences/sources/source-tealium.md)."

 >[!MORELIKETHIS]
 >